mapcrafter/mapcrafter/docs/blockcrafter.rst

 From Source on Windows
 ----------------------

-Download and install the latest version of `Python3 for Windows
+Download and install the latest version of `Python 3 for Windows
 <https://www.python.org/downloads/windows/>`_ (version 3.7.1 has been tested).
 Python 3.4+ is highly recommended (as it contains `pip <https://pip.pypa.io/en/stable/>`_).